iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/authentication.md

 - Version: 0.1
 - Status: `IN-PROGRESS`
-- Last Updated: 2021-10-06
+- Last Updated: 2021-10-08

 ## Overview
-This protocol allows two parties to mutually authenticate, verifying the DID of each other.
-On completion of this protocol, it is expected that [sender authenticated encryption](https://identity.foundation/didcomm-messaging/spec/#sender-authenticated-encryption) will be used between the parties for continuous authentication.
+This protocol allows two parties to mutually authenticate by disclosing and verifying the [DID](https://www.w3.org/TR/did-core/#dfn-decentralized-identifiers) of each other.
+On successful completion of this protocol, it is expected that [sender authenticated encryption](https://identity.foundation/didcomm-messaging/spec/#sender-authenticated-encryption) may be used between the parties for continuous authentication.

 ### Relationships